All in One View

 These phases can be mixed or (sometimes) reordered.
 This can happen for a variety of reasons.
 The line between requirements and design are often blurry.
 Implementation, testing, and user docs often proceed concurrently.
 Sometimes, tests are written first in what is called Test Driven Development (TDD).
 Another thing to note is that the definition of roles vary.
 For example, the “customer” or “user” may also be the author of the software, or may be quite removed.

 There are many different methodologies to help organize the software development process.
-In the following sections, we will discuss some of the more popular methodologies such as the Waterfall model and Agile software development.
+In the rest of this lesson we will work through them in order:

 Key Points